bergesinstitute/grafmethodenglish/book-1-unit-3.md

     you have

-    he / she /it has
+    he / she / it has

     we have